nahuef/statsViewer/README.md

 > *TIP: Run the tool everytime you want to update the charts.*

+## Upgrading version
+Extract this files of the new release onto the old ones and make sure to __replace all files__.
+Or extract them into a different folder and copy the config.json file to this new directory.

 ## Troubleshooting & support
 Tested on Windows 10.